 will consist of painted shared lane makings and traffic calming features on Herbert Street between University Avenue and Robinson

-Avenue, and painted bike lanes on Robinson Avenue from Richmond Street or
+Avenue, and painted bike lanes on Robinson Avenue from Herbert Street to Park Boulevard.

 Separated bikeways are protected from vehicle lanes by a vertical element such as raised medians, on-street parking, or bollards, and provide a degree of safety desired by people who are interested in biking for transportation, but are concerned about the safety of riding with vehicle traffic.
 Buffered bike lanes are conventional bike lanes combined with a painted buffer that increases the distance between people on bikes and the adjacent motor vehicle travel lane and/or parking lane.

 The Eastern Hillcrest Bikeways segment is currently in the final design phase, with construction expected to begin in 2020.
 Please check the Notices tab for project updates or sign up to be added to our email list.

 Chris Romano, AICP, LEED AP ND